Saltar al contenido principal

 aov(lm(data$LENGTH ~ data$SEX))

-This page titled 8.4: Pruebas... is shared under a Public Domain license and was authored, remixed, and/or curated by Alexey Shipunov via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.4: Pruebas... is shared under a Public Domain license and was authored, remixed, and/or curated by Alexey Shipunov via source content that was edited to the style and standards of the LibreTexts platform.